freebsd/freebsd-quarterly/2018q3/kde.md

 backported security fixes.

-One big issue we have is www/qt5-webengine, which requires too much time to keep up to date.
+One big issue we have is www/qt5-webengine, which requires too much time to keep up to date, as the underlying chromium is in need of many patches, which change with every release.
 Another upcoming issue is the way in which FreeBSD's libinput lags behind.
 This blocks future updates to KDE Plasma as well as Wayland improvements.
+Thankfully x11@ is looking at this issue already, so it should be fixed soon -- for the meantime people who want to give the latest KDE Plasma Desktop can use the appropriate branch from our github.

-People who are willing to contribute can find us on #kde-freebsd on freenode, the kde@freebsd.org mailing list.
+People who are willing to contribute can find us on #kde-freebsd on freenode, the kde@FreeBSD.org mailing list.
 Further we accept pull-requests and contributions on github.com/freebsd/freebsd-ports-kde.